 IF TROUBLESHOOTING REVEALS THAT THERE IS INSUFFICIENT FLUID IN THE SYSTEM, BEFORE RECHARGING, CHECK THAT ALL SYSTEM COMPONENTS ARE FREE FROM DAMAGE.
-THIS WILL ENSURE THAT FLUID LOSS WILL NOT CONTINUE AFTER RELOADING
+THIS WILL ENSURE THAT FLUID LOSS WILL NOT CONTINUE AFTER RELOADING.

-1 1 SYMPTOM: NO INDICATION ON TORQUE GAUGE ' POSSIBLE PROBLEM SOLUTION(S) Hydraulic hose is obstructed Check hydraulic hose for kinks Replace hydraulic hose Loss of hydraulic fluid Recharge hydraulic fluid (see Section 8.2).
+1 SYMPTOM: NO INDICATION ON TORQUE GAUGE

+POSSIBLE PROBLEM SOLUTION(S) Hydraulic hose is obstructed Check hydraulic hose for kinks Replace hydraulic hose Loss of hydraulic fluid Recharge hydraulic fluid (see Section 8.2).
 NOTE: Ensure any breaches in the hydraulic system between the load cell and torque gauge are repaired to prevent further fluid loss.
-Internal mechanism of torque gauge is damaged Replace gauge 2 2 SYMPTOM: GAUGE INDICATION UNEXPECTEDLY HIGH POSSIBLE PROBLEM POSSIBLE PROBLEM SOLUTION(S) Excessive hydraulic fluid Completely drain hydraulic fluid from torque gauge/load cell system.
-Recharge following the procedure in Section 8.2 Internal mechanism of gauge is damaged Replace gauge Incorrect torque gauge in use (not part of the original torque gauge/load cell pair) Replace gauge with gauge properly calibrated for the load cell in service 3 SYMPTOM: GAUGE INDICATION UNEXPECTEDLY LOW POSSIBLE PROBLEM SOLUTION(S) Insufficient hydraulic fluid Recharge hydraulic fluid (see Section 8.2).
-NOTE: Ensure any breaches in the hydraulic system between the load cell and torque gauge are repaired to prevent further fluid loss Obstruction in hydraulic hose Check hydraulic hose for kinks Replace hydraulic hose Snub line not at right-angle to tong handle Check angle of snub line and correct if necessary Internal mechanism of gauge is damaged Replace gauge Incorrect torque gauge in use (not part of the original torque gauge/load cell pair) Replace gauge with gauge properly calibrated for the load cell in service 4 SYMPTOM: GAUGE INDICATION IS ERRAT TIC OR SLUGGISH 4 TIC OR SLUGGISH SOLUTION(S) 4 SYMPTOM: GAUGE INDICATION IS ERRAT TIC OR SLUGGISH 4 SYMPTOM: GAUGE INDICATION IS ERRAT POSSIBLE PROBLEM Insufficient hydraulic fluid in torque measure- SOLUTION(S) Recharge hydraulic fluid (see Section 8.2).
-NOTE: Ensure any breaches in the hydraulic system between the load cell and torque gauge are repaired 4 SYMPTOM: GAUGE INDICATION IS ERRAT POSSIBLE PROBLEM Insufficient hydraulic fluid in torque measurement section SOLUTION(S) Recharge hydraulic fluid (see Section 8.2).
-NOTE: Ensure any breaches in the hydraulic system between the load cell and torque gauge are repaired to prevent further fluid loss Top up or refill damping fluid (NOTE: Ensure leakage points in gauge are
+Internal mechanism of torque gauge is damaged Replace gauge

+2 SYMPTOM: GAUGE INDICATION UNEXPECTEDLY HIGH POSSIBLE PROBLEM SOLUTION(S) Excessive hydraulic fluid Completely drain hydraulic fluid from torque gauge/load cell system.
+Recharge following the procedure in Section 8.2 Internal mechanism of gauge is damaged Replace gauge Incorrect torque gauge in use (not part of the original torque gauge/load cell pair) Replace gauge with gauge properly calibrated for the load cell in service

+3 SYMPTOM: GAUGE INDICATION UNEXPECTEDLY LOW

+POSSIBLE PROBLEM SOLUTION(S) Insufficient hydraulic fluid Recharge hydraulic fluid (see Section 8.2).
+NOTE: Ensure any breaches in the hydraulic system between the load cell and torque gauge are repaired to prevent further fluid loss Obstruction in hydraulis base Check hydraulic hose for kinks Obstruction in hydraulic hose Replace hydraulic hose Snub line not at right-angle to tong handle Check angle of snub line and correct if necessary Internal mechanism of gauge is damaged Replace gauge - Incorrect torque gauge in use (not part of the original torque gauge/load cell pair) Replace gauge with gauge properly calibrated for the load cell in service

+4 SYMPTOM: GAUGE INDICATION IS ERRATIC OR SLUGGISH

+- POSSIBLE PROBLEM SOLUTION(S) Insufficient hydraulic fluid in torque measure- ment section Recharge hydraulic fluid (see Section 8.2).
+NOTE: Ensure any breaches in the hydraulic system between the load cell and torque gauge are repaired to prevent further fluid loss Loss of damping fluid in torque gauge Top up or refill damping fluid (NOTE: Ensure leakage points in gauge are identified and repaired to prevent further loss of damping fluid) Air bubbles in hydraulic fluid in the torque measurement system Bleed air from load cell and torque gauge and top up fluid (if necessary) as per Section 8.2 Internal mechanism of gauge is damaged Replace gauge